MicrosoftDocs/customer-insights/ci-docs/real-time-data-ingestion.md

 Details of this API, including parameters and responses, can be found in the **EntityData** section on the [Customer Insights APIs reference](https://developer.ci.ai.dynamics.com/api-details#api=CustomerInsights).
 For more information, see [Work with Customer Insights APIs](apis.md).

-## Understand your real-time usage with telemetry

-Get an overview of the volume of requests to the real-time API and information about issues the system may encounter.
-You can [access the real-time telemetry](system.md#view-api-usage).

 [!INCLUDE [footer-include](includes/footer-banner.md)]